Tracking usage via service and participant call tags

 A service provider is using the Pexip Infinity Management API to create Virtual Meeting Rooms automatically on behalf of customers.
-They assign each new VMR a user-friendly Service name - this is the name that will be presented to participants accessing the conference and will appear in Skype for Business / Lync users' contact lists.
+They assign each new VMR a user-friendly Service name - this is the name that is presented to participants accessing the conference and appears in Skype for Business users' contact lists.
 They also assign each VMR a randomly generated UUID as the Service tag.
 The service provider then uses the Service tag UUID to track usage of each VMR in order to bill each customer appropriately for using their services.

 Every participant event associated with a conference can include a call tag that is specific to that participant.

 The tag can be specified in client API requests and then used by app developers to correlate other API requests.
 The participant call tag is present in policy requests, participant updates to other participants, event sinks and the status/history databases for management API requests.